The benefits of ‘loop structuring’ for South African residents: four years on

 Estate Planning Opportunities Outside South Africa

-Many South Africans who previously took money overseas via various offshore allowances were obliged to establish offshore structures, in addition to their onshore structures in South Africa, to hold their South African assets.
+Many South Africans who previously took money overseas via various offshore allowances were obliged to establish offshore structures to hold their offshore assets, in addition to their onshore structures in South Africa, held their South African assets.
 This often meant having mirror structures that were costly to set up and maintain, and also doubled the administrative and compliance burden.

 Tax Efficient Additional Outflow Streams